Cpizzle1/capstone2/README.md

 ![Gene Weights](images/Gene_Betas.png)

-[STAT5](https://pubmed.ncbi.nlm.nih.gov/23161573/) gene could potentially be invovled in a protective pathway according to pubmed [article](https://pubmed.ncbi.nlm.nih.gov/23161573/).
+[STAT5](https://pubmed.ncbi.nlm.nih.gov/23161573/) gene could potentially be invovled in a protective pathway according to pubmed [article](https://pubmed.ncbi.nlm.nih.gov/23161573/) would correlate with findings in this study.

 * Abnormal STAT5 activity has been shown to be closely connected to a wide range of human cancers,[4] and silencing this aberrant activity is an area of active research in medicinal chemistry.[5]

-* BAD gene (bcl2) is family of regulators involved in programmed cell death(apoptosis) and has been involved in many studies about cancer and disease states.
+[BAD](https://www.ncbi.nlm.nih.gov/gene?Db=gene&Cmd=DetailsSearch&Term=572) gene (bcl2) is family of regulators involved in programmed cell death(apoptosis) and has been involved in many studies about cancer and disease states.